lyoshenka/grin.io/_posts/2020-07-07-working-from-home.md

 ![my end-of-day note](/img/eod-note.jpg)
 *I like to use Post-Its.
 They keep me brief and focused.*

-Now leave the house and walk counter-clockwise back to work.
-Once you're "home", forbid yourself from doing even a little bit of work.
+Now leave the house and walk counter-clockwise back home.
+Once you're back, forbid yourself from doing even a little bit of work.
 Stay off Slack, hide your work email, and relax.

 ## Stage 3: The Middle Path